nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 - REVOKED – when the processing is in WAITING state, respective deletion request can be sent to revoke the request.
 Deletion request can be sent from Security Server.
 - DECLINED – when the processing is in WAITING state, it can be declined from the user interface if X-Road registration officer decides so.

-Request processing record is created when one request that can have processing (registration requests for X-Road client and Security Server authentication certificate) is either sent from Security Server or inserted in the user interface by an X-Road registration officer.
+Request processing record is created (registration requests for X-Road client and Security Server authentication certificate) from Security Server.
 Modifications to the record are related to changes of the request processing status and are described above in this section.
 The record is never deleted.

 ### 2.18.1 Attributes